LOYOLA UNIVERSITY CHICAGO

 Engage in long-term financial forecasting and planning; Differentiate various reimbursement strategies/ methodologies; Complete comprehensive financial forecast for a healthcare organization

-MHA 460 Strategy and Leadership in Healthcare Organizations (3 Credit Hours)
+MHA 460 Strategy & Leadership in Healthcare Organizations (3 Credit Hours)

 Outcomes

-MHA 468 Topics in Healthcare Data Analytics and Business Intelligence (3 Credit Hours)
+MHA 468 Healthcare Data Analytics & Business Intelligence (3 Credit Hours)

 This course explores the use of data analytics, mining, visualization, tools to support data-driven decisions in healthcare organizations.
 Students develop a comprehensive view of data, use data to drive outcomes and efficiencies in healthcare.
 Commonly used methods/challenges in data analytics discussed.
 Multiple sources are explored including patient-generated data, electronic health records, administrative databases.